bifravst/bifravst/docs/firmware/SensorDataAndConfiguration.md

 # Sensor Data and Configuration

 The data published by the device and the configuration options are described in detail in [this JSON schema file](./schema.json).
 See [this JSON document](./state.json) for an example device state.
+A human-friendly documentation of the schema is available [here](./schema.md).

 ## Tracking Modes